-I must admit that, when I attend training sessions as a delegate, I’m not a massive fan of group work.
+I must confess that on a personal level, when I attend training sessions as a delegate, I’m not a massive fan of groupwork.
 Generally I find it quite stressful and prefer to just listen to the training and learn what I’m there to learn.

 But we’re all different and some people really enjoy it.
 They find it a good way of getting to know new people and picking up useful first hand information in in relation to specific shared interests.

-From a professional trainer’s point of view, I’m undecided about the merits of group work.
-I completely see the value of asking delegates to practise, in groups, a specific skill I might be showing them.
+From a professional trainer’s point of view, I’m ambivalent about the merits of groupwork.
+I can see the value of asking delegates to practise, in groups, a specific skill I might be showing them.
 I can also see that group practise and pair-sharing is very useful if we’re working towards a test or exam.
-But for general information gaining or knowledge building type talks or training sessions, I’m less convinced of its value – other than to allow the trainer a short break, obviously.
+But for general information gaining or knowledge building type talks or training sessions, I’m less convinced of its value other than to allow the trainer a short break, obviously.

 I feel the same way about icebreakers – the bit at the start of each session where you have to find out three interesting things about the person sitting next to you.
 It’s reasonable and useful to ask people to introduce themselves, but I’m not convinced of the merits of the accompanying activity!